-During the battle to liberate the city from Islamic State control, Kasim’s home was hit by an airstrike, forcing him and his family to flee to the liberated eastern side of the city in the summer of 2017.
+During the battle to liberate the city from Islamic State control, Kasim’s home was hit by an airstrike in the summer of 2017, forcing him and his family to flee to the liberated eastern side of the city.
 “I think the Americans missed their target,” he said, referring to the airstrike that hit his house.
 “The house next to mine was being used as an ISIS bomb factory.”

 In the final weeks of the offensive, Iraqi forces advanced from all sides, closing in on militants in the city’s historic centre and the last remaining pocket of ISIS-held territory.
 The area’s narrow streets, however, restricted access to Humvees and other military vehicles, forcing Iraqi soldiers to fight in close quarters on foot and by air.
 As traumatized and malnourished civilians fled across the frontlines, US-led coalition airstrikes targeted ISIS militants hiding amongst civilians’ homes, leaving large areas of the Old City in ruins.

 In July 2017, then Prime Minister of Iraq Haider al-Abadi declared victory over ISIS in the city of Mosul.
-With an end to the bloodshed, the country began the long and difficult process of healing and rebuilding the infrastructure and livelihoods that had been destroyed.
+With an end to the bloodshed, the city began the long and difficult process of healing and rebuilding the infrastructure and livelihoods that had been destroyed.
 Displaced families began returning to what remained of their once beautiful homes, determined to reconstruct their lives post-ISIS.